 How do you know if your air conditioner is cooling?

-By the calendar, we’re still in Spring, but by the thermostat, for many of us, it is feeling like summer already.
-If you haven’t already had to have a home air conditioner repair call, now is the time to have an air conditioner repair service.
-Having your system checked now before summer is a preventive maintenance for any homeowner.
-It could be the difference between having an air conditioner repair or replaced done.
+Despite the spring calendar, the thermostat shows summer temperatures already.
+If you haven’t already invested in a home air conditioner repair, now is the time to schedule a call.
+Hire a professional to check your system before summer to prevent future headaches.
+It could be the difference between having an air conditioner repair or replacement.

 - The air filters.
 You follow proper homeowner maintenance and have either changed or cleaned the air filter in the last 30 days.